Damian Priest: Professional wrestling style and persona

 Martínez is known for his deep voice, which has helped him in his promos to maintain his menacing, dark character.
 In WWE, "Damian Priest" was previously intended to be a similar, but darker, more intense character than the "Punishment Martinez" incarnation he has represented previously in other promotions.
 However, his character gradually evolved and developed a more machismo, rockstar-like attitude that pursues more fame, recognition and success, further emphasized by portraying bars, parties and women frequently with him in backstage segments.
 Therefore, he has been referred to as "The Archer of Infamy".

 His wrestling style involves various power moves as well as high-flying moves, and his striking is heavily influenced by his background in martial arts.
 He uses the Razor's Edge (a crucifix powerbomb, inherited from his childhood wrestling idol Razor Ramon) and a release suplex slam called the Broken Arrow.
 For the longest time, his finisher was a rolling cutter called The Reckoning.
 Priest now utilizes a sitout chokeslam called the South of Heaven (named after the Slayer album and song of the same name) as his finisher, which he had originally used during his time with Ring of Honor before using it again after joining The Judgment Day in 2022.

-During his time as a member of The Judgment Day following Edge’s departure, Martínez would begin to pay homage to his Puerto Rican heritage by incorporating spoken Spanish into his promos and refer to some of his nicknames in the language, such as “Señor Money In the Bank” while holding the Money In the Bank briefcase, and “El Campeón” during his reign as World Heavyweight Champion.
-After leaving The Judgment Day, he began to speak with a New York accent during his promos while still paying homage to his Puerto Rican roots.